EdgeTX/edgetx.github.io/docs/dc10_3deddie.md

 Due to very high quality of submissions in this contest, we wish to honor the runner-ups.

-The second place goes to **FebyKris**.
+The second place goes to **Saya Feby Kristianto** (EdgeTX Discord user **FebyKris**).
 His submission can be downloaded from our webpage: [3DEddie_by_FebyKris.3mf](https://github.com/EdgeTX/edgetx.github.io/raw/refs/heads/master/downloads/3DEddie_FebyKris.3mf)

 <img src="/assets/3DEddie_FebyKris.png?raw=true" align="center" width="500">

-FebyKris will receive a reimbursement of up to 100 EUR via our OpenCollective page for a R/C or 3D printing related purchase.
+Saya will receive a reimbursement of up to 100 EUR via our OpenCollective page for a R/C or 3D printing related purchase.

 The third place goes to **Aviv Levy**.
 His submission can be downloaded from our webpage: [3DEddie_by_AvivLevy.3mf](https://github.com/EdgeTX/edgetx.github.io/raw/refs/heads/master/downloads/3DEddie_AvivLevy.3mf)